enreina/ichibunzutsu/README.md

 ```bash
 cp .env.sample .env.local
 ```
-and make sure `NEXT_PUBLIC_WANIKANI_ENABLED` is set to `1` to enable fetching sentence from WaniKani API.
-Alternatively you could also disable WaniKani by settings this variable to 0 on your `.env.local`.
-In this case, you'd need to setup a Google Sheet for fetching the sentence:
+If you want to be able to use the app without a WaniKani account, you'd need to setup a Google Sheet for fetching the sentence:
 1. Make a copy of this Google Sheet spreadsheet: https://docs.google.com/spreadsheets/d/1Ejvindpn_eqY3tZHbFxjHeqlyNdiaJP-XOjZ89JA1EE/edit?usp=sharing
 2. Sign up a https://sheetson.com account (login with your gmail account)
 3. Share your copy of the spreadsheet to google@sheetson.com